May 26, 2003

 "Literary Theory and Historical Understanding," Morris Dickstein

-Morris Dickstein writes on "Literary Theory and Historical Understanding" in a rambling article that exemplifies the doom of the provider of an afterword to an anthology.
+Morris Dickstein writes on “Literary Theory and Historical Understanding” in a diffuse article that exemplifies the doom of the provider of an afterword to an anthology.
 He has to provide an authoritative, paternal perspective without being dismissive of the disparate viewpoints enclosed.
 The result is skeptical and non-reductionistic, both good, but confusingly equivocal.
 But I like Dickstein, and he makes some good points that bear blunt extraction.

 He treats three main forms of modern literary criticism: